Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 ## Bladder_1.AAAACGAGCGAGCGAGTA AAAACGAGCGAGCGAGTA
 ## Bladder_1.AAAACGAGGGTCAGATGG AAAACGAGGGTCAGATGG
 ```
+The metadata can be used to group variables for downstream Seurat analyses.
+As an example, towards the end of this blog, I showed how to use Batch column (in the metadata above) to compare different batches of the same tissue.

 ```r
 # Seurat analyses (Most of the content in this block is directly copied from the Seurat Vignette)